Different Working Principles, Same Outcome

-ASHP are better suited to brand new properties, because costs can be deducted if the heat pump is part of the building specification, rather than having to modify the underfloor heating later on.
+ASHP is better suited to brand new properties because costs can be deducted if the heat pump is part of the building specification, rather than having to modify the underfloor heating later on.
 It is essential that your house is insulated, otherwise the heat the pump is generating escapes more easily.

 If your budget does not allow you too much room for comfort, ASHPs are known to be cheaper than ground-source heat pumps.
 The Energy Saving Trust (EST) estimates the cost of installing a typical air-source heat pump at somewhere between 7,000 and 14,000 pounds.

 The payback period varies from user to user.
 Firstly, it depends on how efficient your system works, how you will be using the heat generated by the pump, the type of system you are replacing and whether you can get money with the RHI.